The Head of a Fool Stamped

 KM-656 variety, with an octagonal countermark of George III on a 1797-Mo FM Mexico 8 Reales.

 And a fascinating piece this is -

 Facing a desperate shortage of silver coins in 1797, the Bank of England re-issued altered foreign coins from its reserves.
 Some half a million pounds worth of Charles IV Spanish 'dollars' were counter-stamped with a small engraving of George III.
-The majority were counterstamped with an oval portrait - a rare few with the octagonal counterstamp illustrated here.
+The majority were counterstamped with a small oval portrait - a rare few with the large octagonal counterstamp illustrated here.

 The re-issued coins, with a value of 4 shillings and 9 pence, were ridiculed and scorned.
 "Two Kings' heads and not worth a crown" was one phrase used to describe them.
 (A 'crown' in this context meant 5 shillings).
 A more creative nickname was "The head of a fool stamped on the neck of an ass".